piqnt/stage.js/README.md

 #### How it works

-A cut.js app is a tree of cut objects (`Cut`).
+A cut.js app is a tree of *cut* objects.
-Each cut is pinned/transformed (`Cut.Pin`) against its parent and may include any number of image cutouts (`Cut.Out`) and/or other cuts as children.
+Each cut is *pinned* (transformed) against its parent and may include any number of image *cutouts* and/or other cuts as children.

 Each *rendering* cycle consists of *ticking* and *painting*.
-Cuts are only update during ticking.
-On painting each cut transforms according to its pinning and *pastes* all of its own cutouts then delegates to its children.
+Cuts apply updates during ticking.
+On painting each cut transforms according to its pinning and *pastes* all of its cutouts and then delegates to its children.
 Cut.js rendering is retained and will pause in each cycle unless/until it is *touched* directly or indirectly by updating it.

 #### Usage